Making Sun Dried Tomatoes

 Dried Tomatoes

-Place them on a cookie sheet or jelly roll pan and separate them so they lay flat on the pan.
-Once you cut enough to fill up the tray drizzle olive oil on the top (the amount depends on you, I like mine a little crispy so I add less oil) then sprinkle salt on top of that(again the amount depend on how you like it).
+Once you cut enough to fill up the tray (make sure they are cut side up!) drizzle extra virgin olive oil on the top (the amount depends on you, I like mine a little crispy so I add less oil) then sprinkle salt on top of that(again the amount depend on how you like it).
+You can use sea salt, kosher salt, or pink salt.

 Sun Dried Tomatoes

 The thriftiest way to cook these is to make at least 2 full pans and put them in the oven at the same time.
 Cook them at 275F for several hours.
 (At least 2-3) I just check on mine every so once in a while to make sure they are ok.
+The total time will depend on your oven temp and how juicy your tomatoes were to begin with.

 Freezing Dried Tomatoes